 Teachers should utilize a variety of management strategies to effectively address inappropriate behavior.
-Parent contact is the first step in distinguishing inappropriate classroom behavior.
+Parent contact is the first step in addressing inappropriate classroom behavior.
 Teachers are expected to provide positive feedback to support appropriate student behavior.
 Below are suggested positive strategies to support appropriate classroom behavior.

 - 1. Careful planning of class work.
 Planning for and teaching children at their own instructional level reduces frustration. - 2.
-Establishing classroom procedures so students know expectations. - 3.
-Expecting observance of school policies. - 4.
-Being consistent in the application of school and class rules. - 5.
+Establishing classroom procedures and routines so students know expectations. - 3.
+Communicating clear expectations of behavior and academic performance. - 4.
+Being consistent in the application of procedures, routines, and consequences. - 5.
 Monitoring the classroom continually. - 6.
 Keeping students on task. - 7.
 Giving clear directions. - 8.
-Giving specific instructions to students. - 9.
-Using a variety of teaching and classroom management strategies. - 10.
-Speaking clearly and enthusiastically. - 11.
-Reinforcing appropriate behavior.
+Giving specific feedback to students. - 9.
+Using a variety of teaching and classroom management strategies. - 11.
+Acknowledging and reinforcing appropriate behavior.